About Me

 Behind the Lens

 I’ve enjoyed photography for many years.
 Until recently, my interests have focused (pun intended) on wildlife, wildflowers, and waterfalls.
 In 2025, my interests refocused on baseball.
-My intent is to share my photography for the pleasure of players, family, and fans.
+My intent is to share my photos for players, family, and fans to enjoy.

 Memorabilia

 I bought my first packs of baseball cards in 1973.
-Tens of thousands of baseball cards were added over the years, but that Topps set is still one of my favorites.
-Sadly, that set was sold long ago to help pay for college.
+Tens of thousands of baseball cards were added over the years, but that ’73 Topps set is still one of my favorites.
+Sadly, that set was sold to help pay for college.

-I still collect specific Milwaukee Braves and Brewers memorabilia.
-But, several years ago, I took a keen interest in memorabilia from the minor league Milwaukee Brewers who played at Borchert Field from 1902 to 1952.
-(This is where Owgust, the beer barrel logo originates.)
-More recently, my collecting interests have expanded to include programs & scorecards, schedules, tickets, photos, postcards, and other items of interest for all levels of baseball across the state.
-I am always interested in adding to my collection!
+I still collect Milwaukee Braves and Brewers memorabilia.
+But, several years ago, I first took a keen interest in memorabilia from the minor league Milwaukee Brewers who played at Borchert Field from 1902 to 1952.
+Since then, my collecting interests have expanded to include programs & scorecards, schedules, tickets, photos, postcards, and other items of interest for all levels of baseball across the state.